KLASSCI/ Docs

 2.3 — Edge case: tronc commun

 If your filière starts with one or more shared semesters before specialising (typically Civil Engineering → Building / Public Works in S2), turn on the Cette filière est un tronc commun toggle in the dedicated section.
+A Number of common semesters field appears (defaulting to 1).

 For specialisation filières that depend on a tronc commun, do the opposite: leave the toggle off, but pick the parent tronc-commun filière in the Filière parent (Tronc Commun) dropdown.
 So you need to create the tronc commun first, then its specialisations.